 The Regenerative Agriculture Alliance (RAA) is a non-profit focused on scaling-up the supply chain for regenerative agriculture, with an emphasis on empowering BIPOC farmers.
 Recently, the RAA established Salva Tierra Farm outside of Northfield MN to showcase a variety of regenerative agriculture practices.
-We are currently increasing our involvement with the RAA and will be helping them develop, promote, and implement their on-farm/off-farm outreach and education programs.
+We are currently increasing our involvement with the RAA and will be helping them develop, promote, and implement on farm internships, educational workshops, and a variety of other activities focused on promoting silvopastured poultry adoption.

-The Sustainable Farming Association (SFA) works to foster economic prosperity, environmental resilience, and more diverse, cohesive farming communities through education, research, and network building.
+The Sustainable Farming Association (SFA) works to foster economic prosperity, ecological resilience, and diverse, cohesive farming communities through education, research, and network building.
 They focus on many aspects of stewardship-minded farming including soil health and water quality.
-Recently, they’ve been putting considerable effort towards developing Minnesota’s agroforestry potential.
-We’ve partnered with them on this goal by hosting educational workshops focused on agroforestry, particularly silvopastured beef.
-We look to expand and diversify these educational efforts as our partnership with the SFA grows.
+Recently, they’ve been putting considerable effort towards Minnesota’s silvopasture potential, including the development of a regenerative grazing assistance program.
+We’ve partnered with them on this goal by hosting educational events focused on agroforestry, particularly silvopastured beef.
+We look to expand and diversify these efforts as our partnership with the SFA grows.

 In addition to developing herbaceous crops used for continuous living cover, the Forever Green Initiative also has a woody perennial crop division.
 This department is focused on developing, studying, marketing, and popularizing a number of native trees and shrubs that can easily be incorporated into diverse, sustainable farms.